Testing EF Core in Memory using SQLite

 }

-The solution is to handle the connection by ourselves.
-This way, we can close it only at the end of the test.
-Thus, the database won't be destroyed during the execution of the test.
+The solution is to manage the connection manually, closing it only at the end of the test.
+This keeps the database alive for the entire test execution.

 C#